AminGtt/ViteAmin/index.md

 layout: home

 hero:
   name: "Welcome!
-WIP 🚧 🔨"
+WIP 🔨"
   text: "Vite + Amin = ViteAmin 🧠"
-  tagline:
+  tagline: "I'm pleased to see you here! <br>You will find all my projects and even more in this place 👋🏽"
   image:
     src: /img/my-avatar.png
   actions: